abhi231210003/CSBB301_Computer_Networks/README.md

 # CSBB301:- Computer Networks
-This repository contains the lab codes for the CSBB301 Computer Networks course.
+This repository contains the lab codes for the CSBB301 Computer Networks course of Fifth Semester.